- Most materials check out for three weeks: books, audiobooks, nontraditionals and DVD sets of 200 minutes or more.

 Customers are allowed 200 requests at any one time.
 OverDrive allows customers 20 holds at a time.

 Library items may be renewed up to eight times.
 Automatic first-time renewal will take place the same day an item is due, and customers will receive an email notification of the automatic renewal with the updated due date.
 Items with a holds list will not be automatically renewed.
 Your Lucky Day materials, magazines, Book Club Express kits and Interlibrary Loan items may not be renewed.

 Items from our Louviers location do not fill holds for customers at other locations.
 Our smallest library has very limited collections intended primarily for browsing.
 Customers may place an item from this library on hold only for pickup at that same location.

 Your Lucky Day (YLD) Items

-YLD items are copies of very popular titles that do not fill holds, but are placed in the libraries for patrons to browse.
+YLD items are copies of very popular titles that do not fill holds, but are placed in the libraries for customers to browse.
 These items are labeled with a green shamrock; are available first come, first served; and are not renewable.
 DCL staff will not hold these items and are unable to verify an item is on the shelf.

 DCL offers many YLD copies of DVDs and Blu-rays of popular films for the first two months after release.
-Patrons may place holds on titles as soon as they are in the catalog, but typically requests are not filled during this time as all copies are in the YLD collection.
+Customers may place holds on titles as soon as they are in the catalog, but typically requests are not filled during this time as all copies are in the YLD collection.
 These requests will be fulfilled after the two-month period.

 Overdue and Fines